AMC Matador: Oleg Cassini

-The interior was a Cassini hallmark featuring a special black fabric with copper metal buttons on the individual adjustable and reclining front seats as well as on the padded door panels.
+The interior was a Cassini hallmark featuring a unique black fabric with copper metal buttons on the individual adjustable and reclining front seats as well as on the padded door panels.
 The design was further enhanced by deep pile copper-colored carpeting.
-Additional copper accents were on the steering wheel, door pulls, and on the instrument panel.
+Additional copper accents were on the steering wheel, door pulls, and instrument panel.
 Embroidered Cassini medallions were featured on the headrests.
 The glove compartment door, trunk lid, front fender, and hood featured Cassini's signature.

-The Cassini version generated publicity along with showroom traffic for AMC dealers and a total of 6,165 Cassinis were built during the 1974 model year with another 1,817 versions for 1975.
-Changes for 1975 were minimal such as using AMC's new standard steering wheel design with a softer cover and tapered spokes.
-The Cassini luxury designer model was supplanted for the 1976 model year with the "Barcelona" version that was designed by AMC's in-house staff.
+The Cassini version generated publicity along with showroom traffic for AMC dealers.
+A total of 6,165 Cassinis were built during the 1974 model year, with another 1,817 versions for 1975.
+Changes for 1975 were minimal, such as using AMC's new standard steering wheel design with a softer cover and tapered spokes.
+The Cassini luxury designer model was supplanted for the 1976 model year with the "Barcelona" version designed by AMC's in-house staff.
 This new model took the Matador to a whole other level of being a "mini-Mark IV, but with none of the prestige."

 The use of a fashion designer to specially create appearance packages for American cars was followed by the Continental Mark IV in 1976.
-In 1979, Cadillac briefly used this approach on the Cadillac Seville partnering with fashion designer Gucci, but ended this practice in 1980.